- Academic Calendar

 Marketing Across Cultures

-This course emphasizes the role of diversity in world markets and the importance of local consumer knowledge and marketing practices.
+This course will cover readings and discussions on marketing across culture with a focus on Asia.
+The course emphasizes the role of diversity in world markets and the importance of local consumer knowledge and marketing practices.
 A cross-cultural approach is used which compares national marketing systems and local commercial customs in various countries.
-Methodological difficulties pertaining to cross-cultural marketing research are addressed.
 Finally, the study of interaction between business people from different cultures is discussed and will be simulated in class using case studies.
 While examples in the course will be global, the focus will be on Asia and in particular Japan.

 Global Business Teams

+As the world continues to become increasingly interconnected, many students will work in global contexts and will need related competencies.
 Creating effective work teams is challenging, even among people from similar backgrounds.
-Global teams face additional hurdles related to cultural differences, geographic and time zone separation, communication styles, and role expectations, to name a few.
-The purpose of this course is to assist students in developing competencies related to effective teamwork in a global context.
-To this end, students will create productive multicultural teams that benefit from shared goals, positive relations, trust, and empathy.
-A variety of methods and activities will be used, including discussion, experiential learning tools, simulations, critical incident, video critique, and personal reflection.
+Global teams face additional hurdles related to cultural differences, geographic and time zone separation, communication styles, differences in decision-making strategies, and role expectations, to name a few.
+This course is designed to assist students in developing competencies related to effective teamwork in a global context.

 Intercultural Communication in Japan